tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 <li>Materials：PLA, ABS, HIPS, Wood, etc.</li>
 <li>Printing method: SD card, USB</li>
 </ul>
 <p>The estimated printing time was too long, hence, we had to scale-down the object to 70%.
 We then used the same settings as the first test.
-The printing was done in less than 1 hour 35 minutes:</p>
+The printing was done in 1 hour 35 minutes:</p>
 <p>Generally, the quality of the print is poorer compared to the one printed by Creality.
 Here are the detailed test results after I measured carefully the outcome with the caliper:</p>
 <ul>
 <li>Dimension accuracy: +0.1mm (x,y,z)</li>